ribbon-lang/rvm/README.template.md

     - [Op Codes](#op-codes)
         <!--#Readme:ISA toc-->

+## Roadmap

++ ✅ Bytecode interpreter (90%)
++ 🟥 CLI (0%)
++ 🟥 C Api (0%)

+Initial development of the interpreter itself is essentially complete, aside from the foreign function interface.
+Some bug squashing is likely still necessary, of course, as testing is minimal at this time.
+C-Api and CLI are non-existent right now.

+#### Todo for v0.1.0 release:
++ Foreign function interface
++ Implement CLI
++ Implement C Api
++ More testing and cleanup

 ## Discussion

 Eventually I will create some places for public discourse about the language, for now you can reach me via:
 - Email: noxabellus@gmail.com
 - Discord DM, or on various dev servers: my username is `noxabellus`
+- For `rvm`-specific inquiries, feel free to create an issue on this repository

 ## Usage